Rishitha30/report/README.md

 **Raspberry pi**

-Differently used versions of raspberry pi are R-pi zero, raspberry pi 3+,raspberry pi 3B+ which is the presently used It has a broadcom microcontroller which is a ARM based processor i.e. ARM Cortex A7 the latest one.
+Differently used versions of raspberry pi are R-pi zero, raspberry pi 3+,raspberry pi 3B+ which is the presently used.

+It has a broadcom microcontroller which is a ARM based processor i.e. ARM Cortex A7 the latest one.

 ARM is a company which designs the chip but doesn't manufacture.

 It has 40 input output pins, 4 USB ports(one for the power i.e to charge).
 It has an audio port,camera connector,HDMI (a mutlimedia interface between board and monitor) for monitor.
 It has a micro SD slot which is seen on the backside of the board